Deltares-research/SPUIS/docs/source/tutorial.rst

 This tutorial will guide you through the steps required to set up a SPUIS schematization and to create an input (``.in``) file.
 The steps to use your input file to run a SPUIS simulation are explained in the `getting started <https://spuis.readthedocs.io/en/latest/getting-started.html>`_ chapter of the documentation.

-An input file that contains the schematization of the discharge sluice consists of roughly three sections:
+An input file that describes the schematization of the discharge sluice consists of roughly three sections:
-1. Boundary conditions: calculation method and a discharge and downstream water level for each model run
+1. Boundary conditions: calculation method and a combination of discharge and downstream water level for each model run
 2. Slices: divide the discharge sluice into slices that capture changes in the lateral profile of the discharge sluice
 3. Profiles: define profiles that describe the geometry of the slices